Download SD card videos

 Download the VZC Player

-- Open the VZC Player.
+- Open the VZC Player and follow the installation steps.
 It is not necessary to download the latest version of the player, so you can ignore the prompt to do so.

 Find and play a video file

 Insert the SD card into the SD card reader attached to your device.

 (It can take a few moments for the device to recognise and display the contents of the SD card).